maxgio92/notes/content/notes/kind-podman-rootless-wsl2-deep-dive.md

 mount -a
 ```

-**Podman**

-Install Podman.
+## Podman

+**Install Podman**

 Depending on the Linux distribution the command changes.
 For example for Ubuntu:

 ```shell
 sudo apt update